Vígľaš

-Vígľaš is a village and municipality in Detva District, in the Banská Bystrica Region of central Slovakia.
+Vígľaš (Végles) is a village and municipality in Detva District, in the Banská Bystrica Region of central Slovakia.

 Etymology

 The name is of Hungarian origin: vég les (Weegles 1395), free translation "at the end", "a tree stand at the edge".
 The name was motivated by a royal hunting ground.

 Climate

 Lowest ever temperature recorded in Slovakia was recorded in Vígľaš in Pštrusa neighbourhood.
 During early morning of 11 February 1929, the temperature of -41,0 °C was recorded here.
 The record remains in place to this day.
 The temperature, however, was not the lowest in then-Czechoslovakia, beaten by 1,2 °C recorded in Litvínovice.